Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Training and evaluation of NorMistral

 \subsection{Experimental Setup}

-We compare the performance of NorMistral-11B with publicly available LMs on a broad range of benchmarks.
-The evaluation is run in $k$-shot scenarios with $k \in \{0, 1, 16\}$ using \texttt{lm-evaluation-harness} \cite{eval-harness}.
-We report the maximum $k$ for each benchmark, which depends on the availability of a training/development set for demonstration examples and on the average length of these examples.
+We compare the performance of NorMistral-11B with publicly available LMs using \texttt{NorEval},\footnote{\href{https://github.com/ltgoslo/noreval}{\texttt{github.com/ltgoslo/noreval}}} an open-source framework for evaluating Norwegian generative LMs built on \texttt{lm-evaluation-harness} \cite{eval-harness}.
+The evaluation is run in $k$-shot scenarios with $k \in \{0, 1, 16\}$ on ten benchmarks.
+We report the maximum $k$ for each benchmark across a set of prompts, which depends on the availability of a training/development set for demonstration examples and on the average length of these examples.

-\paragraph{Baselines} We use seven pretrained LMs of comparable size accessed via the \texttt{transformers} library \cite{wolf-etal-2020-transformers} as our baselines: \texttt{Norw\-AI\--Mistral\--7B}, \texttt{Norw\-AI\--Llama\-2\--7B}, \texttt{nor\-mistral\--7\-b\--warm}, \texttt{Nor\-GPT\--3\-B} \citep{liu2024nlebenchnorglmcomprehensiveempiricalanalysis}, \texttt{Viking\--7B}, \texttt{Viking\--13\-B}, and \texttt{Mistral\--Nemo\--12\-B}.
+\paragraph{Baselines} We use seven pretrained LMs of comparable size accessed via the \texttt{Transformers} library \cite{wolf-etal-2020-transformers} as our baselines: \texttt{Norw\-AI\--Mistral\--7B}, \texttt{Norw\-AI\--Llama\-2\--7B}, \texttt{nor\-mistral\--7\-b\--warm}, \texttt{Nor\-GPT\--3\-B} \citep{liu-etal-2024-nlebench}, \texttt{Viking\--7B}, \texttt{Viking\--13\-B}, and \texttt{Mistral\--Nemo\--12\-B}.